 The Animal Services Division retrieves dead domestic animals (dogs, cats, etc.) and other dead animals the size of a possum or larger from County maintained roadways and adjacent private properties.
 This does not include animals such as rabbits, squirrels,and small birds but does include larger animals such as groundhogs, raccoons and deer.
 If the dead animal is on the road and creating a traffic hazard, call 911 immediately.

-The dead animals are typically removed from County roadways or private property within 24 hours of notification of the removal contractor.
+The dead animals are typically removed within 24 hours of notification of the removal contractor (including weekends).
 For dead animals located on State Roads, Municipalities or on M-NCPPC property the Animal Services Division will notify those agencies directly but does not have authority over their removal and cannot provide an estimated time frame for their removal.

 Owners of deceased domestic pets are responsible for their own animal's disposal and may consider options including burial, or disposal through a private crematorium company or pet cemetery.
 Owners may also bring their deceased pets to the Animal Shelter for a $5.00 disposal fee.
 This does not include livestock/farm animals.

 Online customers requesting this service should click on the "Create Service Request" button below and provide the following information:

 Identify the exact location where the dead animal is located.
 This should include the street name and exact address if possible.